KNOWS NOTES – FITTING TUBELESS ROAD TIRES

 I am hoping that I can find an alternative such as Vittoria or Specialised that can fit these wheels.
 My local bike shop will help me with this and their fitting so should avoid wasting money on other no hopers!

 This got me thinking.
 Why don’t I do an installation test with a few different tires and wheels, including the ones Alan had tried, and see what happens.
-I did a similar experiment in my review of the best tubeless tires that had included the Mavic Comete UST wheelset, a deeper, wider carbon one and the same Yksion Pro UST tubeless tire that came with Alan’s Ksyrium Elite UST wheelset.
+I did a similar experiment in my first review of the best tubeless tires that had included the Mavic Comete UST wheelset, a deeper, wider carbon one and the same Yksion Pro UST tubeless tire that came with Alan’s Ksyrium Elite UST wheelset.

 During that first experiment, I had successfully if not easily mounted three other tubeless road tires – the original 25C Schwalbe Pro One, a 28C Maxxis Padrone TR, and Zipp’s Tangente Speed RT25 (25C) along with the much-adored Conti GP 4000 tubed clincher on the Comete UST rim.